 The group is led by Sue Goldman, an experienced Specialist Teacher (Autism) and Early Years Professional.

-Sessions run for 1 hour on Wednesday and Friday mornings at express for blocks of 5 weeks each half-term and continue throughout the school year.
+Sessions run for 1 hour on Wednesday mornings at Express for blocks of 5 weeks each half-term and continue throughout the school year.
 Express CIC support this project and have donated the space to help lower ticket costs for attendees.

 For more information, details of cost and to book please contact Sue via www.suegoldman.co.uk

-Small Steps (opens in new window) was founded in 1998 to provide specialist help and support to parents with physically disabled children.
+Small Steps provides specialist help and support to parents with physically disabled children.
 At Small Steps, pre-school children work on all areas of their development, using the principles of conductive education.
 Children attending Small Steps sessions have cerebral palsy, other forms of motor impairment, syndromes or sensory impairment.

 Skylarks is an independent parent-led charity covering the Borough of Richmond-upon-Thames and surrounding areas, which aims to help children and young people with additional needs and their families.